 |||R. Paschotta, tutorial on "Fiber Amplifiers", part 2 on gain and pump absorption|

-See also: gain media, gain bandwidth, gain clamping, optical amplifiers, fiber amplifiers, gain saturation, gain narrowing, gain switching, gain efficiency, homogeneous saturation, inhomogeneous saturation
+See also: laser gain media, gain bandwidth, gain clamping, optical amplifiers, fiber amplifiers, gain saturation, gain narrowing, gain switching, gain efficiency, homogeneous saturation, inhomogeneous saturation

-and other articles in the categories lasers, optical amplifiers
+and other articles in the categories laser devices and laser physics, optical amplifiers